 We’re talking a few months of each pregnancy that you need maternity clothes, and some in between months postpartum where neither maternity nor pre-pregnancy clothes fit.

 In general, I personally prefer to spend more money on long-lasting wardrobe staples and pregnancy is so short (though it feels like a freakin’ eternity).

 Maternity Clothing Basics & Favorites for Your Capsule

 Here are the bare minimum maternity clothing basics I needed/ wanted by the time our 4th baby came around.

-1. H&M skinny jeans.
 I didn’t discover these until my 4th pregnancy.
 These are the exact maternity jeans I had and they are AMAZING!
-Only $35 and they fit so well.
+Sometimes they go on sale, but they’re well worth the $50!
 You can fold the panel down pretty easily, but it’s not itchy to wear up high either!
 The size that fit me well at 20 weeks was pretty tight by 30 weeks, so you might consider 2 different sizes.

 I wore the smaller size ones for a while postpartum, and I loved the comfy, non itchy band to tuck it all in!